Sebastien-Manigand/vertical-turbine_sandbox/README.md

 ## Project content

 This simulation sandbox allows the user to set most of the simulation parameters: The number of setting simulated, the wind speed range, the turbine speed range, the blade tilt angle range and the dimension of the turbine.
 The project includes 4 python script and 1 data file necessary for a proper execution:
-- naca_profile3.xml: This file contains all the drift and lift coefficients curves of the naca profiles, provided in a free version by Heliciel (the data are not really accurate),
+- naca_profile3.xml: This file contains all the drift and lift coefficients curves of the naca profiles, provided in a free version by Heliciel (the data are not really accurate).

-- xmlHandling.py:
-- Foiler.py:
-- analyseOutput.py:
-- main.py:
+The database is detailed at: https://www.heliciel.com/aerodynamique-hydrodynamique/base%20de%20donnee%20profils%20aerodynamique%20hydrodynamique.htm.

+The database itself is available at: https://www.heliciel.com/bases%20performances%20profils/naca_heliciel3.zip,

+- xmlHandling.py: This script provide the functions to read the xml database of naca foiler profiles.
+These function are used by the other scripts.
+- Foiler.py: This script defines the physic engine class for the vertical turbine,
+- analyseOutput.py: This script analyse the output file of the simulation.
+It better works for a grid a results.
+- main.py: This is the main script of the sandbox to launch in command line.
+It run an user interface to change the setting of the simulation and display the results as it runs.

 ![view](https://user-images.githubusercontent.com/57091666/153756461-8a288f40-5271-40f0-9cd5-072c283c018c.png)